awslabs/recurrent-intensity-model-experiments/README.md

 This package reproduces the experiments in the referenced papers at the bottom of the page.
-Essentially, we show how to create an "implicit-feedback marketing system".
+In the papers, we expand the idea of "implicit-feedback recommender systems" to "implicit-feedback marketing systems" and demonstrate some benefits in improving the circulation of new items - a classical problem called item cold-start.

-This is analogous to an implicit-feedback recommender system which solves the probabilistic distribution of `p(y|x)`, where `x` is the current user state based on all historical items that the user has consumed and `y` is the next item to recommend.
+Imagine an implicit-feedback recommender system to be solving the probabilistic distribution of `p(y|x)`, where `x` is the current state of a user based on all historical items that the user has consumed and `y` is the next item to recommend.
-However, we aim to address the reverse direction using marked temporal point processes, `λ(x|y)∝p(y|x)λ(x)`, where we predict the affinity of a user to an item at a given time with the novel *intensity* score `λ`.
+Our first contribution is to address the reverse direction using marked temporal point processes, `λ(x|y)∝p(y|x)λ(x)`, where we predict the affinity of a user to an item at a given time with the novel *intensity* function `λ`.

-Besides predicting the affinity or intensity scores, we further discuss how to plan the advertisements in the audience base, which is useful because we may have limited chance to show advertisements only when a user appears online, which is a random event in itself.
+Besides predicting the affinity or intensity scores, we further discuss how to integrate marketing ideas into organic recommendation to improve item cold-start performance.
+Our key challenge is that we can only recommend the promotional (cold-start) items when a user appears online in the RecSys, which is a random event in itself.
-To do so, we record the distribution of all user states as they appear online during a past time period and then solve for the "Dual" variables `v(y)` for each and every item `y`.
+To meet the challenge, we record the distribution of all user states as they appear online during a past time period and then solve for the "Dual" variables `v(y)` for each and every item `y`.
-Then, we show that we would only need to rerank the recommendations by the modified scores, `λ(x,y)-v(y)` for the same user `x` in real time, to ensure that we can cumulatively deliver item `y` by a desired number of times over the entire user distribution in a future time period.
+Then, we show that we only need to rerank the recommendations by the modified scores, `λ(x,y)-v(y)` for the same user `x` in real time, to ensure that we can cumulatively deliver item `y` to a desired number of all user visits in a future time period.
-Our strategy is analogous to finding an empirical threshold `v(y)` and picking users only when their scores exceed the threshold, but our analysis is more fundamental and it also considers the competing delivery guarantees for multiple items at the same time.
+Our strategy is analogous to finding an empirical threshold `v(y)` and picking users only when their scores exceed the threshold.
+However, our analysis is more fundamental and we also consider the competing delivery guarantees for multiple items at the same time.
+The multiple-item scenario is applicable in the item cold-start problem, which we show in our experiments.

 ## Getting Started